-Sponsored students are those for whom an agency outside the university is paying student fees.
-This usually is an employer but includes government agencies, Voational Rehabilitation, Military branches, foreign governments, Trusts, 529 Plans and other such funding sources.
+Sponsored students are those for whom an agency outside the university is paying student fees and requires an invoice submitted directly from the university.
+This usually is an employer but includes government agencies, vocational rehabilitation, military branches, or foreign governments.

-To initiate the sponsor process, students (or organizations) must submit a financial voucher or other documentation from the sponsoring agency indicating what portion of their tuition and fees should be billed to the sponsoring agency.
-Depending on the particular sponsor, the financial voucher may be called an authorization, letter of credit, financial guarantee or, for 529 plans, is a letter indicating how many hours the student has remaining.
-The financial voucher or oher sponsor documentation should include, at a minimum, the following information:
+To initiate the process, you (or the organization sponsoring you) must submit a financial voucher or other documentation from the sponsoring agency indicating what portion of your tuition and fees should be billed to the sponsoring agency.
+The financial voucher may be called an authorization, letter of credit, or financial guarantee.
+The financial voucher or other documentation should include, at a minimum, the following information:

-- sponsor organization’s contact information, includcing name, mailding address, and phone number
+Sponsor organization’s contact information, including name, mailing address, and phone number

 Due to the nature of the sponsor process, most sponsor credit adjustments or cancellations happen late in the semester, after the Office of the Bursar has exhausted all efforts to collect payment.
-It is important for sponsored students to monitor their university email as that is the oficial means of communication for the university.
-A credit on the stuent's account does not mean the sponsor has fulfilled their obligation.
+It is important for sponsored students to monitor their university email as that is the official means of communication for the university.
+A credit on your student account does not mean the sponsor has fulfilled their obligation.

-Within 48 hours of receipt of the voucher, the Office of the Bursar will place a credit on the student's account, which will defer the student's fee payment obligation and keep the stuent's account in good standing.
-The appropriate charges are transfered to the sponsor’s account and invoiced after the term’s refund periods are over.
+Within 48 hours of receipt of the voucher, the Office of the Bursar will place a credit on your student account, which will defer your fee payment obligation and keep your account in good standing.
+The appropriate charges are transferred to the sponsor’s account and invoiced after the term’s refund periods are over.
 The invoice is due in full approximately 30 days later.

 If the invoice becomes past due, the Office of the Bursar will continue to follow up with the sponsor to determine why there is a delay in payment.
-If the payment is not received or the sponsor does not respond, the student will be notified via email. for the student account to remain in good standing, the sponsor must pay or contact us within 14 days.
-At this point, the student should follow up with the sponsor to determine why the sponsor has not paid.
-In most cases, the sponsor needs additional information from the student.
+If the payment is not received or the sponsor does not respond, you will be notified via email.
+For your student account to remain in good standing, the sponsor must pay or contact us within 14 days.
+At this point, you should follow up with your sponsor to determine why the sponsor has not paid.
+In most cases, the sponsor needs additional information from you.